-We think you will find our site the easiest and best website to use on the internet.
+We buy and sell posters and think you will find our site the easiest and best website to use on the internet for that purpose.
 It was designed by a poster collector with the poster collector / first time shopper in mind.
 Below are some answers to questions that explain what we buy, sell and how we trade.
 Of course if you have more questions,we want to hear from you, so please don't hesitate to contact All About Movies and we will respond within 24 hrs or sooner.

 Placing orders at All About Movies is both easy and flexible.
 You can place an order by our secure e-Commerce online ordering system or by phoning an order on 0419 736 441 nominating what you wish to purchase, we still believe in the old fashion way of talking to real people.